 Design of Reset Controller in Verilog / VHDL

 Clocks are probably the most important and critical signals in any synchronous design.
-But resets are equally critical signals with high-fanout like clocks.
+Resets are equally critical signals with high-fanout like clocks.
 They are routed and spread across the design elements as dense as clocks.
 Hence, reset design strategy is as important as clock design strategy.
-Resets have to be to properly asserted and removed in a design to setup the design to a known and deterministic state after powering up.
+Resets have to be to properly asserted and removed in a design to initialize the design to a known and deterministic state after powering up.

-In this blog, we will walk through on how to design a simple Reset Bridge or Reset Controller in RTL, which supports variety of configurations as required by user application.
+The role of a reset controller is to ensure the proper reset sequencing in a system.
+In this blog, we will walk through on how to design a simple Reset Bridge or Reset Controller in RTL, which supports different configurations as required by user application.

 Asynchronous External Reset